EVIE & ARTHUR

 What is the itinerary for the wedding weekend?

-Friday, September 4th – Welcome Party
+Friday, September 4th – Welcome Party at the Sheer Bastion, 6 pm.

 An evening gathering to kick off the celebrations.
 Details on time and location to follow.